johnno1962/InjectionIII/ROADMAP.md

 main app process for the binary github releases.

 [HotReloading/SwiftInjection.swift](https://github.com/johnno1962/HotReloading/blob/main/Sources/HotReloading/SwiftInjection.swift): After
-the dynamic library prepared by SwiftEval.swift has be dlopen()'d this file sets about the actual injection of the new implementations into the client app.
+the dynamic library prepared by SwiftEval.swift has been dlopen()'d this file sets about the actual injection of the new implementations into the client app.
 It does this three ways.
 For Objective-C methods it "Swizzles" the new implementations on top of the old using Objective-C runtime apis.
 For Swift classes it scans class information, the later